Carers v Covid-19

 - Before first use, wash your face covering (home made mask) in hot water and soap for at least 10 minutes and dry thoroughly.
 I machine wash mine in a little laundry bag I found at the back of the cupboard, to protect them a bit from jeans etc.

 - Adding kitchen paper (or better, vacuum filter paper) between the inner and outer fabric layers of the mask acts as a filter.
 Two layers of kitchen paper placed at a 90 degree angle to each other is effective.
 Don’t have the filter directly next to your mouth in case of allergy.

 - Every day, after using the mask, remove and discard the filter (if you use one) and always hand / machine wash the mask with hot soapy water.
 Dry thoroughly and iron to keep its shape.

 - Make sure you can tell the front of the mask from the rear (the side by your nose and mouth), so should you take the mask off, you put the same side as before against your face (it’s dangerous to switch sides).

 - Cover your nose and mouth with the mask and don’t touch your face once it’s on.
 Remove or adjust it from the back of the mask only.

 - Critically, all other measures eg 2m distancing and hand washing etc still apply.

 Carer grocery shopping hours

 Special hours for carers vary.
-Details are going up on supermarket websites (though sometimes hard to find) and this infographic summarises nationally published times.
+Details are up on supermarket websites (though sometimes hard to find), this infographic summarises nationally published times.
 They need checking on a store by store basis though.
 Where we can, let’s leave the earliest hours for NHS staff and older people on essential trips.
 And let’s leave supermarket home delivery slots for the extremely vulnerable.
 If we’re able, let’s use main shopping hours or ‘click and collect’.
 I’m starting to find the end of day easier for shopping with social distancing.